bitburner-official/bitburner-src/markdown/bitburner.darknet.induceservermigration.md

 ## Darknet.induceServerMigration() method

 Increases the chance that connected servers will move to other parts of the darknet, by overloading the connections between them and the current server.
-(Does not affect the current server, only nearby ones)
+It does not affect the current server, only nearby ones.
+Must be run from a darknet server.

 Effect scales with threads.